Tallround3r/PerfectTime/documentation/SAD.md

 The document can be used to understand the code structure and to adapt or extend the code and the functionality of the software.

 ### 1.2	Scope
-This document is closely related to the Software Requirement Specifications and the defined Use Cases.
-Both can be found in the GitHub repository of the Application.
+This document is closely related to the <a href="./SRS.md">Software Requirement Specifications </a> and the defined <a href="./useCases">Use Cases</a>.
+Both can be found in the <a href = "../">GitHub</a> repository of the Application.
 This document will influence the further coding and testing efforts and thereby the whole documentation of the Perfect Time Application.

 ### 1.3	Definitions, Acronyms, and Abbreviations
 -	MVC = Model View Controller
 - 	SRS = Software Requirements Specification
+- 	SAD = Software Architecture Document
+- 	Flux = Flux architecture that is used by React
 -	Travel = one specific trip / vacation.
 For each travel the user will create an individual plan.
 -	Trip = Travel
 -	Location = one location visited during the travel.
 A location might be a city or a region.
 A travel contains multiple locations.